 To take advantage of the performance benefits offered by a modern Graphics Processing Unit (GPU), certain Image Processing Toolbox™ functions have been enabled to perform image processing operations on a GPU.
 This can provide GPU acceleration for complicated image processing workflows.
-These techniques can be implemented exclusively or in combination to ssatisfy design requirements and performance goals. form an image processing operation on a GPU, follow these steps:
+These techniques can be implemented exclusively or in combination to satisfy design requirements and performance goals.
+To perform an image processing operation on a GPU, follow these steps:

 For more information:

 For general information about using GPUs, see Transfer Arrays Between Workspace and GPU.